9 Easy Ways to Thicken Up Your Thinning Lashes for a More Youthful Look

 Rubbing and tugging on your lashes while removing mascara can make delicate lash hairs fall out prematurely.
 To save your strands, switch to a cream or oil-base remover, which breaks down makeup.
 Pat it off (don't pull), Levine says.

-Think of these conditioning lash serums like fertilizer.
+Think of these conditioning lash serums like specially formulated vitamins for your lashes.
 By providing follicles with the right nutrients, they provide an optimal environment for hair growth.
-“Lash conditioners containing nutrients such as plant extracts, amino acids, vitamins, and peptides are the most effective for strong, healthy lashes,” Levine says.
+"Lash conditioners containing nutrients such as plant extracts, amino acids, vitamins, and peptides are the most effective for strong, healthy lashes," Levine says.

 See Your Doctor

 By now, you've probably heard a thing or two about Latisse, the FDA-approved prescription-strength drug that has been proven to make lashes thicker and longer.
 It doesn't come cheap: A 30-day supply is about $120, but dermatologists say you will see results—at least as long as you're using the product.